bagder/uncurled/code/shallow.md

-People rather follow each other, meaning the network effect of "they use that product so then I shall as well" is explaining usage much more than the absense of bugs.
+People rather follow each other, meaning the network effect of "they use that product so then I shall as well" is explaining usage much more than the absence of bugs.

-This said, rearely used and impopular projects probably are reviewed and scrutinized *even less*.
+This said, rarely used and unpopular projects probably are reviewed and scrutinized *even less*.
 If 0.2% of users read a piece of the code, at least more users make a few more readers.